ClementColmerauer/biom3d/docs/installation.md

 ```
 conda install pytorch pytorch-cuda=11.8 -c pytorch -c nvidia
 ```
+You can also use the pip command if conda isn't available.

 * Install biom3d:

 ```
 python -m pip install biom3d
 ```

 * (Optional) If you intended to use Omero or the remote version of Biom3d: (two command lines)